 760.5(b) – Notice.
-This section requires the credit union or servicer to mail or deliver written notice to the borrower using language substantially similar to the model clauses.
+The final rule requires the credit union or servicer to mail or deliver written notice to the borrower using language substantially similar to the model clauses.
 This writing is intended to put borrowers on notice that the credit union or servicer is required to escrow all the premiums and fees for the required flood insurance.

 760.5(d) – Option to Escrow.
 This section informs credit unions that are not exempt from this rule to offer, make available and provide notice to borrowers about the option to escrow all premiums and fees for any flood insurance required for any loan secured by residential improved real estate or a mobile home that is outstanding on January 1, 2016.

 § 760.6 Required Use of Standard Flood Hazard Determination Form